andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 any information.
 Updating our documentation generator should be just a matter of changing how to we get the items from our `ListF` and `Ap`.

-Yes, we could manually pattern match and take advantage of the structure, or use an interpretation function directly, etc., but if we just want to get a list of monomorphic items from a functor combinator, there's a convenient function in *functor-combinators* called `icollect`:[^2]
+Following what we just learned, one way to do this would be to use `interpret` or manually pattern match and take advantage of the structure.
+However, if we just want to get a list of monomorphic items from a functor combinator, there's a convenient function in *functor-combinators* called `icollect`:[^1]

 ``` {.haskell}
 icollect :: (forall x. f x -> b) -> ListF f a -> [b]